cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/filters.md

 ![filters]( /images/ui/widgets/filters.png )

-Actions column contains the following action icons:
+The actions column contains the following action icons:

 * **Edit filter** opening filter rules edit modal (see [defining filter rules]({{< relref "#defining-filter-rules" >}}) for details on rule specifying)
 * **Clone filter** opening filter clone modal allowing to create a modified version of the selected filter (see [defining filter rules]({{< relref "#defining-filter-rules" >}}) for details on rule specifying)